amith-rs/amith-rs/README.md

 Welcome to my page (WIP 🚧 🤖)

 I am passionate about solving abstract problems and deriving insights from data 📈📊, as well as communicating my findings to both technical and non-technical audiences, particularly in a business context.
-I am currently a Junior BI analyst at a financial institution and a Master's student at Imperial College London
+I am currently a BI analyst at a financial institution and hold a Masters Degree from Imperial College London.

-Though this page may not look like much at the moment 😅 , I am currently working on adding various data science projects I have completed through my studies and outside of work.
-My desire for this page is to develop my skills and showcase my work !
+Though this page may not look like much at the moment 😅 , I am working on adding various data science projects I have completed through my studies and outside of my corporate responsibilities.
+My desire for this GitHub page is to showcase the development and application of my technical skills to varied projects.

 📂 I'm currently working on:

+- London Rental Insights: Predicting Prices and Identifying Affordable Neighborhoods (Machine Learning + Statistics Project)
+- Microsoft Certified: Azure Data Scientist Associate
+- Project Ahara: A one-stop AI-driven meal planning tool that also tracks/orders ingredients to your home from 3rd party vendors.

-My Capstone Project Customer Attrition in the Banking Sector 💻 Technical Skills:
+💻 Technical Skills:
-Python, SQL, Data Visualisation Tools
+Python, ML, SQL, Data Visualisation Tools (Power Bi, Tableau)

 <!---
 amith-rs/amith-rs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.